Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Introduction

-Finally, we illustrate that our equilibrium model with time-varying cost can be useful for other purposes.
-Several papers have analyzed optimal mitigation policies in a reduced form by assuming that a planner controls the transmission rate of a disease over time (see, for example, \citealp{acemoglu2020multi}, \citealp*{alvarez2021simple}, \citealp*{Farboodi_et_al_20}, and \citealp{Kruse_Strack_20}).
-However, they do not explicitly incorporate endogenous responses to such policies and how these transmission rates would be implemented.
+In addition, we illustrate that our equilibrium model with a time-varying distancing cost can be useful for other purposes.
+Several papers have analyzed optimal mitigation policies in a reduced form by assuming that a planner directly controls the transmission rate of a disease over time.\footnote{See the literature on the macroeconomic costs of an epidemic and the one on an optimal control of an epidemic: among others, \citet{Gonzalez-Eiras_Niepelt_20}, \citet*{Hall_Jones_Klenow_20}, \citet{acemoglu2020multi}, \citet*{alvarez2021simple}, \citet*{Eichenbaum_et_al_21}, \citet*{Farboodi_2021_internal}, and \citet{Kruse_Strack_22}.} However, they do not explicitly incorporate individuals' endogenous responses to such policies and how these transmission rates would be implemented.
 We show how different, time-varying transmission rates can be implemented in equilibrium with endogenous distancing by controlling the distancing cost, such as closing restaurants or restricting the occupation rate of public indoor places.
-However, this analysis reveals that papers studying optimal mitigation should consider alternative cost functions of transmission reduction taking prevalence into account.
+This analysis reveals that papers studying optimal mitigation should consider alternative cost functions of transmission reduction taking prevalence into account.
 When the prevalence is high, endogenous distancing already leads to a substantial reduction in the transmission rate.

+Finally, we conduct a numerical analysis on the impact of a stringent lockdown during the initial phase of an epidemic, drawing parallels with the COVID-19 lockdown in China.
+We find that such a lockdown can lead to a greater total number of infections compared to a scenario without a lockdown and that it can cause a second wave of the epidemic.
+The lockdown at the beginning of an epidemic postpones the spread of the infection (unless it eradicates it).
+Once it is lifted, individuals have accumulated a substantial level of distancing fatigue.
+As a consequence, lifting the lockdown leads to less endogenous protective distancing and thus more social interactions than without a lockdown.
+Thus, the combination of distancing fatigue and the sharp rise in distancing cost once the lockdown is lifted, can lead to a substantial second wave of the epidemic causing a greater total amount of infections.

 \textbf{Related Literature.} To the best of our knowledge, this is the first paper to comprehensively study the effects of a time-varying cost of distancing in an SIR model with behavior.
 However, our model builds on work developed over the last century.
 We do our best to give credit to these foundations and other related work.